 - Pastels have a vibrant color, unlike most mediums but have a propensity to “move” on the paper or rub off if the painting is mishandled or touched.

 - Fixative should be sprayed lightly over your painting as you work to help keep your pastels in place so that you can build your artwork up layer by layer without smudging or wiping the pastel layers off as you go.

 - Fixatives can also deepen your dark values, especially during the middle point of a painting, but if you do not want the values to darken, fixatives will not be a good choice for your paintings.

-- Before pastel work is placed into a frame, many artists and framers will use a fixative spray to keep the dust off the mat and glass.
-However, other artists will matt the pastel painting to keep the pastel off the glass, which will preserve the artwork as long as let painting does not change frames.
+- Before pastel work is placed into a frame, many artists and framers use a fixative spray to keep the dust off the mat and glass.
+However, other artists will matt the pastel painting to keep the pastel off the glass, preserving the artwork as long as let painting does not change frames.